 2. Keep Children Fastened

-Children by law should be placed in approved car seats in the vehicles.
-Kids at the age of 4 to 8 years old should be seated in special boosters in the back seats of the vehicle.
+Children by law should be placed in approved car seats in vehicles.
+Kids aged 4 to 8 years old should be seated in special boosters in the back seats of the vehicle.
 Children under 13 years old are not allowed to sit in the front passenger seats.

 3. Always Fasten Your Seat Belts